Home

 JINA Logo

-News on the SDSS-II
+News on the SDSS

 • Road Map of the Sky now comes with pictures: Drawing on 20 terabytes of data gathered over the last eight years, two scientists with the Sloan Digital Sky Survey (SDSS-II) helped develop a tool that allows internet users to "step into their virtual backyard" and view images of hundreds of millions of stars and galaxies.
 Details ...